Fifteen years ago, there weren’t many people on this side of the globe who’d tried South Korean food.

 The big one.
 Thin slices of pork, chicken or beef are marinated in all manner of wondrous sauces and spices – soy sauce, sesame oil, garlic, chilli – and presented to you raw.
-It is then down to you, the diner, to cook the meat for as long as you desire via a grill that is either built into or placed upon your table.
-This is as much about the experience as it is about the explosive flavours.
-Very hands-on, very satisfying, very delicious.
+Then it’s over to you, the diner, to cook the meat for as long as you desire via a grill that is either built into or placed upon your table.
+As much about the experience as the incredible flavours, get ready for something hands-on, satisfying, and utterly delicious.

 Bulgogi, meaning ‘fire meat’, is made from thin slices of pork or beef marinated in a mixture of garlic, pepper, sugar, soy sauce and sesame oil.
 These slices are grilled on a charcoal barbecue and served in a stir fry with sesame seeds and green onions.
-It’s the bomb.
+Simplicity at its best.

-Buckwheat, or potato starch noodles, are served with eggs and diced vegetables in a chilled, vinegary broth.
-Admittedly this sounds, well, ghastly, but the dish is more than the sum of its parts.
-Eaten only in hot weather as a tasty way of cooling down, this is a healthy, quick and filling meal, much-loved by Koreans and any traveller willing to give it a try.
+For naengmyeon, Koreans serve buckwheat, or potato starch noodles, with eggs and diced vegetables in a chilled, vinegary broth.
+Unusual as it may sound, this dish is more than the sum of its parts.
+Eaten in hot weather as a tasty way of cooling down, it’s a healthy, quick and filling meal, much-loved by Koreans and any travellers willing to give it a try.

-The mellifluously-titled ‘bibimbap’ is a rice-based dish (‘bap’ is the Korean for rice) featuring assorted veggies (‘bibim’).
-It’s a versatile dish, and can be served with pretty much whatever you can find in the fridge.
-Traditionally, however, bibimbap is made with sautéed and seasoned vegetables, a raw egg yolk, and thin slices of beef.
+The pleasing-sounding ‘bibimbap’ is a rice-based dish (‘bap’ is Korean for rice) featuring assorted veggies (‘bibim’).
+It’s a versatile dish, and can be served with pretty much whatever’s in the fridge.
+Traditionally, though, you’ll find bibimbap made with sautéed and seasoned vegetables, a raw egg yolk, and thin slices of beef.
 Common veggies include cucumber, courgette, radish, mushrooms, soybeans, spinach and cabbage.
-It all makes for a picturesque, healthy bowlful.
+It makes for a picturesque, healthy bowlful.

-Kimchi is a massive part of South Korean cuisine, and is served as a side dish at almost every meal.
-Made from salted and fermented cabbage (bear with us, alright) kimchi is then seasoned with garlic, ginger, and ground red pepper.
-Kimchi is not only spicy and flavoursome, it’s extremely good for your health; this humble side-dish is packed with vitamins, good bacteria aiding digestion, and studies have suggested it is an anti-carcinogenic.
+Kimchi is a massive part of South Korean cuisine, served as a side dish at almost every meal.
+Made from salted and fermented cabbage (bear with us!) kimchi is seasoned with garlic, ginger, and ground red pepper.
+Spicy and flavoursome, it’s also packed with vitamins and good bacteria, so it’s good for your health, too.

-A relatively new addition to Korean bellies, budae jjigae translates to ‘army base stew’.
-After the Korean War (1950-1953), food was scarce, and when the US troops stationed in the country headed off home, they left behind large supplies of typical American foods – ham, hot dogs, baked beans, spam; all manner of processed delights.
+A relatively new addition to Korean cuisine, budae jjigae translates to ‘army base stew’.
+After the Korean War (1950-1953), food was scarce.
+When the US troops headed off home, they left behind supplies of American food – think ham, hot dogs, baked beans, and spam.

-The local people who were left with these foods made use of them by adding kimchi and onions and turning the whole thing into a tasty stew.
+The local people made use of the leftovers: adding kimchi and onions to turn the whole thing into a tasty stew.
 The popularity of the dish still stands, with today’s ingredients including bacon, sausage, macaroni, ground beef, mozzarella, peppers and mushrooms.
-Perhaps the least healthy entry on this list, but you’ve got to admit, it sounds pretty good.
+It’s admittedly not the healthiest entry on this list, but it’s pretty delicious.

-Spicy rice cakes!
-The linguistic nightmare that is tteokbokki is one of South Korea’s most popular street food snacks.
-Rather than rice grains, tteeokbokki is comprised of many long, cylindrical rice cakes, which sit in a sweet chilli sauce.
-In the streets, stalls will sell only these rice cakes.
-In restaurants, however, expect to receive extras including fish cakes, seafood, ribs and noodles.
+Spicy rice cakes, tteokbokki are one of South Korea’s most popular street food snacks.
+Rather than rice grains, tteeokbokki is made up of many long, cylindrical rice cakes, which sit in a sweet chilli sauce.
+In the streets, stalls will sell these rice cakes on their own.
+In restaurants, though, expect to receive extras like fish cakes, seafood, ribs and noodles.

 Another street food, hotteok is a pancake-like snack with a sweet filling, made from a dough consisting of wheat flour, water, yeast, milk, and sugar.
 Particularly popular in the winter months, hotteok is another of South Korea’s best-loved street foods, introduced to the country by Chinese migrants in the early 20th century.
 While mostly sweet, savoury versions of this treat are available, with flavours including cheese, kimchi, and bulgogi – and you know what those things are now!

-Fun fact: South Koreans love pajeon, especially when it rains.
-According to one Korean news report, sales of the snack rocket whenever the rains pour.
-Theories as to why this might be include that, rather adorably, the sound of the rain reminds people of the crackle as they fry their pajeon.
+Fun fact: South Koreans love pajeon, especially when it rains – and sales rocket whenever it pours.
+One theory is that the sound of the rain reminds people of the crackle as they fry their pajeon.